qjk5736/example_codes/README.md

 ## module_sort_example

-	An simpel example of using modules in an executive file.
+	An simple example of using modules in an executive file.
 	There are two modules.
 One is for a Bubble sort and the other is a Selection sort.